 Pricing: what are the differences between WordPress.org and WordPress.com?

 - Take advantage of the 100% free offer – but you will see that it has serious limitations.

-- Switch to one of the 3 paid offers (Personal, Premium and Business).
+- Switch to one of the 4 paid offers (Personal, Premium, Business and eCommerce).

 In addition, you will not be allowed to monetize your site through advertising.

 - A WordPress.com subdomain (mysite.wordpress.com).

 - 3 GB storage space (that’s not too bad).